coco33920/boulangerie/README.md

 * `boulangerie raise --lib lib` updates a distant library

 ## Usage
-To use it in a B# file you just need to do a `LOAD <library>`, and it will load the `lib.baguette` file of the specified library.
+To use it in a B# file you just need to do a `LOAD PARISBREST library PARISBREST`, and it will load the `lib.baguette` file of the specified library.

 ## Publishing a library
 To publish your library,